 Firstly, new number plates are desirable as they show your car is brand new and likely contains all of the latest features, gadgets and performance perks that come with a modern vehicle.
 Therefore, if you bought a new car before the ’71’ plate change, that car could be more desirable at resale than if you were to wait.

 While there are many obvious perks to owning a brand new car, there are some perks that come solely from owning a car fitted with the latest number plate.
 In many cases, this is a popular choice for car enthusiasts, business executives/owners and those who enjoy flaunting their latest toys and gadgets!

 Secondly, buying a used car in the run-up to a new plate being released can land you a real bargain.
 In months directly before a new plate change (February and August) business can become a little slow for car dealers as buyers are waiting for new releases.
 As a result of this, dealers are much more likely to offer better deals on cars and become more flexible during any negotiation stages of the purchase.

-Finally, because of the reduction in the value of older cars when a newly manufactured batch is released, the period before the plate change can be a wise time to sell, often allowing you to get more for your car before it is considered another year older.
+Finally, because of the reduction in the value of older cars when a newly manufactured batch is released, the period before the plate change can be a wise time to sell your car, often allowing you to get more for your car before it is considered another year older.
 Simply put, if you sell before the 1st September, you could get a better price!

 If you purchased a new fully electric car or hydrogen fuel cell vehicle after December 8th 2020, you can have a “green number plate” on your vehicle.
 These number plates have a green section on the left-hand side of the reg plate, which indicates that the car emits zero emissions.